The-Notebookinator/notebookinator/themes/radial/components/label.typ

 #import "../metadata.typ": *
 #import "/utils.typ"

-/// A label that corresponds with one of the entry types
+/// A label that corresponds with one of the entry types.
 ///
 /// - type (string): Any of the radial entry types
 /// - size (size): The size of the label